LogtalkDotOrg/logtalk-jupyter-kernel/README.md

 A [Jupyter](https://jupyter.org/) kernel for Logtalk based on [prolog-jupyter-kernel](https://github.com/hhu-stups/prolog-jupyter-kernel) and [IPython kernel](https://github.com/ipython/ipykernel).

-By default, [SICStus Prolog](https://sicstus.sics.se/) and [SWI-Prolog](https://www.swi-prolog.org/) (which is the actual **default**) backends are supported.
+By default, [SICStus Prolog](https://sicstus.sics.se/), [SWI-Prolog](https://www.swi-prolog.org/) (which is the actual **default**), and [Trealla Prolog](https://github.com/trealla-prolog/trealla) backends are supported.
 The kernel is implemented in a way that basically all functionality except the loading of configuration files can easily be overridden.
 This is especially useful for **extending the kernel for further Prolog backends** or running code with a different version of a backend.
 For further information about this, see [Configuration](#configuration).

 Also see the [JupyterLab Prolog CodeMirror Extension](https://github.com/anbre/jupyterlab-prolog-codemirror-extension) for **syntax highlighting** of Prolog code in JupyterLab.